souryacs/COSPEDSpec/README.md

 *********************************

 COSPEDSpec is a python based tool for computing species tree from a set of incongruent gene trees:
-1. First a couplet based supertree method COSPEDTree (please check the reference at the end) is applied as its first stage, to generate a possibly non-binary species tree S' covering all the input taxa.
+1. First, a couplet based supertree method COSPEDTree (please check the reference at the end) is applied as its first stage, to generate a possibly non-binary species tree S' covering all the input taxa.
+Note that we adapt the basic COSPEDTree method to use in this code.
-2. Subsequently we apply a refinement on S', with reducing the number of extra lineages (deep coalescence) with respect to the input gene tree set, for producing a strict binary species tree.
+2. Subsequently we apply a refinement on S', which produces a strict binary species tree.
+The refinement uses a couplet based measure termed as 'excess gene leaf count'.

 Input source trees can be either in NEWICK format or in NEXUS format.
 However, all the source trees should have identical input formats.
 They should be placed in a standard tree list file,